Since the 1990s, few things have remained timeless societal staples like Friends, Pokémon, Britney Spears, and the internet.

 Website development refers to the work that goes into building a website.
 This could apply to anything from creating a single plain-text webpage to developing a complex web application or social network.

 While web development typically refers to web markup and coding, it includes all related development tasks, such as client-side scripting, server-side scripting, server and network security configuration, ecommerce development, and content management system (CMS) development.

 Now that we've defined web development, let’s review some web development basics to better acquaint you with the topic.

 Websites are files stored on servers, which are computers that host (fancy term for “store files for”) websites.
 These servers are connected to a giant network called the internet … or the World Wide Web (if we’re sticking with 90s terminology).
 We talk more about servers in the next section.

 Browsers are computer programs that load the websites via your internet connection, such as Google Chrome or Internet Explorer.
 Your computer is also known as the client.

 2. What is an Internet Protocol (IP) address?

 Internet Protocol is a set of standards that govern interaction on the internet.

 To access a website, you need to know its IP address.
 An IP address is a unique string of numbers.
 Each device has an IP address to distinguish itself from the billions of websites and devices connected via the internet.

-The IP address for HubSpot is 22.214.171.124.
-You can find any website’s IP address using Command Prompt on Windows or Network Utility > Traceroute on MacBooks or by visiting a site like Site 24x7.
+The IP address for HubSpot is 126.96.36.199.
+You can find any website’s IP address by visiting a site like Site 24x7 or by using Command Prompt on Windows or Network Utility > Traceroute on MacBooks.

 To find your device’s IP address, you can also type “what’s my IP address” into your search browser.